 Riverside Community College District offers a variety of financial assistance programs for eligible students consisting of the following:

-Financial Aid Application Workshops
+Financial Aid Applications Workshops

 Workshops are available to assist you with the FAFSA and Dream Act applications.
-Please refer to our college websites for workshop dates, times and locations:
+For more information, please refer to the Consumer Guide for your home college.